 What Michelin Says: "Once in, you're handed a cocktail list—these are, without doubt, some of the best in town and fully justify the lofty prices.
 The short seafood menu comes with a couple of choices under headings like 'crudo,' 'seared” and 'ceviche.'"

-Next up: The best restaurants in Brooklyn will convince you to cross that bridge.
+Next up: The best restaurants in Brooklyn will convince you to cross the bridge.